 Approximately 75% of new homes in Scotland are timber-frame construction, however few buildings in Aberdeen use timber cladding to any great degree or scale.
 Exterior timber cladding is predominately contained to household extensions.
-However, in recent times new build construction and design has seen the use of timber, timber-composite or timbereffect products used as an elevational cladding treatment.
+However, in recent times new build construction and design has seen the use of timber, timber-composite or timber- effect products used as an elevational cladding treatment.

 Timber cladding all over, or the majority of, a building is increasing in popularity.
-Western red cedar is the most commonly used wholehouse cladding, but European larch is becoming more widespread because of its availability and its property of weathering to a uniform silvergrey which needs no staining for protection.
-There has also been a more recent rise in welldesigned timber clad garden offices/studios where the aesthetic of natural materials and small-scale module works well in the domestic garden setting.
+Western red cedar is the most commonly used whole-house cladding, but European larch is becoming more widespread because of its availability and its property of weathering to a uniform silver- grey which needs no staining for protection.

+There has also been a more recent rise in well- designed timber clad garden offices/studios where the aesthetic of natural materials and small-scale module works well in the domestic garden setting.
-- There are a wide range of hardwoods and softwoods available for timber cladding, with Sitka Spruce, Scots Pine and Larch being the dominant species in northern Scotland. - Timber sources should always be from sustainable FSC - Forest Stewardship

-Council (or similar) certified sources.

-- 'Wood effect' products offer the same look as timber cladding but requires less maintenance - however can suffer from discolouration and degradation over time. - Vertical cladding is more akin to the Scottish vernacular and allows for faster water shedding down the vertical plane of the timber, which is beneficial to cope with predicted increased rainfall. - Opaque coatings should be moisture permeable to allow timber to 'breathe'.
-However, there is a requirement to repaint every 5-10 years and replace damaged boards should be understood as an accepted part of the maintenance regime as opposed to natural weathered finishes which require less maintenance.. - Aspect and detailed design must be considered prior to timber cladding and treatment choice, as different planes and more sheltered elements will weather at a different rate, affecting overall long-term aesthetics. - Varnishes and coatings should be non-toxic and eco-friendly. - 'Wood effect' products offer the same look as timber cladding but we finished to mininise maintenance.
+- There are a wide range of hardwoods and softwoods available for timber cladding, with Sitka Spruce, Scots Pine and Larch being the dominant species in northern Scotland. - Timber sources should always be from sustainable FSC Forest Stewardship Council (or similar) certified sources. - 'Wood effect' products offer the same look as timber cladding but requires less maintenance however can suffer from discolouration and degradation over time. - Vertical cladding is more akin to the Scottish vernacular and allows for faster water shedding down the vertical plane of the timber, which is beneficial to cope with predicted increased rainfall. - Opaque coatings should be moisture permeable to allow timber to 'breathe'.
+However, there is a requirement to repaint every 5-10 years and replacing damaged boards should be understood as an accepted part of the maintenance regime as opposed to natural weathered finishes which require less maintenance. - Aspect and detailed design must be considered prior to timber cladding and treatment choice, as different planes and more sheltered elements will weather at a different rate, affecting overall long-term aesthetics. - Varnishes and coatings should be non-toxic and eco-friendly.